Padraic Colum: Early poetry and plays

 He was awarded a prize by Cumann na nGaedheal for his anti-enlistment play, The Saxon Shillin.
 Through his plays he became involved with the National Theatre Society and became involved in the founding of the Abbey Theatre, writing several of its early productions.
 His first play, Broken Soil (revised as The Fiddler's House) (1903) was performed by W. G. Fay's Irish National Dramatic Company.
 The Land (1905), was one of that theatre's first great public successes.
 He wrote another important play for the Abbey named Thomas Muskerry (1910).

 His earliest published poems appeared in The United Irishman, a paper edited by Arthur Griffith.
-His first book, Wild Earth (1907) collected many of these poems and was dedicated to Æ. He published several poems in Arthur Griffith's paper, The United Irishman this time, with The Poor Scholar bringing him to the attention of WB Yeats.
+His first book, Wild Earth (1907) collected many of these poems and was dedicated to Æ. He published several poems in Arthur Griffith's paper, The United Irishman this time, with The Poor Scholar bringing him to the attention of W. B. Yeats.
 He became a friend of Yeats and Lady Gregory.
-In 1908, he wrote an introduction to the Everyman's Library edition of Edgar Allan Poe's Tales of Mystery and Imagination.
+In 1908, he wrote an introduction to the Everyman's Library edition of Edgar Allan Poe's Tales of Mystery & Imagination.

 He collected Irish folk songs, and adapted some of them.
-In a letter to the Irish Times in April 1970, he claimed to be the author of the words of "She Moved Through the Fair" (the music being composed by Herbert Hughes), using only a single verse from an old Donegal folk song.
+In a letter to the Irish Times in April 1970, he claimed to be the author of the words of "She Moved Through the Fair" (the music being composed by Herbert Hughes), using only a single verse from an old County Donegal folk song.
 In the same correspondence, however, another music collector, Proinsias Ó Conluain, said he had recorded a "very old" song from Glenavy with words the same as the other three verses of "She Moved Through the Fair".

 In 1911, with Mary Gunning Maguire, a student from UCD, and David Houston and Thomas MacDonagh, he founded the short-lived literary journal The Irish Review, which published work by Yeats, George Moore, Oliver St John Gogarty, and many other leading Revival figures.

 In 1912 he married Maguire.
 Padraic taught at Pádraig Pearse's experimental school, Scoil Éanna in Rathfarnham, County Dublin and Mary Maguire taught at the girls' school, Scoil Íde (St. Ita's), which was set up in Cullenswood House, Ranelagh, Dublin, once Scoil Éanna had moved to Rathfarnham.
 At first the couple lived in the Dublin suburb of Donnybrook, where they held a regular Tuesday literary salon.
 They then moved to Howth, a small fishing village just to the north of the capital.
 In 1914, they travelled to the US for what was intended to be a visit of a few months but lasted most of the rest of their lives.